Set a Default Posting Period in a Custom Field

 Step 1: Create the Custom Field, Form, and Saved Search

 This customization uses a custom field.
-The Preferred Posting Period field is used to select a preferred posting period.
+The Preferred Posting Period field lets you select a preferred posting period.
 This custom field is a list/record type transaction body field with values sourced from the accounting period record.

 This customization also uses a custom form.
-The custom invoice form will disable the standard Posting Period field and move the custom Preferred Posting Period field to the required position.
+The custom invoice form disables the standard Posting Period field and moves the custom Preferred Posting Period field to the required position.

 This customization also uses a saved search.
-The Preferred Posting Periods saved search searches for the open accounting periods that you want users to be able to select in the custom Preferred Posting Period field.
-This search allows you to filter out posting periods that may be for organizational purposes only or that may be open for corrections but not meant for new transactions.
+The Preferred Posting Periods saved search finds open accounting periods that you want users can select in the custom Preferred Posting Period field.
+This search lets you filter out posting periods used only for organizational purposes or corrections, not for new transactions.

 To create the custom field: